-- Family Group Conferences (FGC) are for more serious or repeat offending. - The aim is to repair the harm, consider the best interests and well-being of the young person, meet the needs of both the young person and the victim(s) and make a plan to address the offending and its underlying causes. - You get referred to an FGC if the police think you've committed a serious crime or by a Youth Court Judge.
+- Family Group Conferences (FGC) are for more serious or repeat offending. - The aim is to repair the harm, meet the needs of both the young person and the victim(s) and make a plan to address the offending and its underlying causes. - You get referred to an FGC if the police think you've committed a serious crime or by a Youth Court Judge.